CharlesC03/Improved-Managebac/README.md

 # Improved-Managebac
 This chrome extension improves Managebac.
+The only library it uses is highcharts for the graph which is stored in the script directory.